Khalid-Hassan-97/EServices/README.md

       <li><img src="https://github.com/Khalid-Hassan-97/EServices/assets/54312650/d1296290-333a-41e1-8784-72433f17e042" /></li>
     </ul>
   </li>
   <li>The following video demonstrate the website.
-I tried to cover all the cases in the website.
+I tried to cover all the cases in the website to run the website from the repository.
 Remember to run the start without debugging button to experience the behaviour as if the website is published.
     <ul>
       <li>Login information in the next point</li>
       <li>![Watch the Video] https://github.com/Khalid-Hassan-97/EServices/assets/54312650/36b5d002-de28-423b-af4d-7e82ddea3fc7</li>